dillonhafer/wp-backups/README.md

 It does four things:

-1. Create a MySQL dump into wp-backup/daily directory.
+1. Create a MySQL dump into wp-backups/daily directory.
-2. Create a .tar.gz file of the site into wp-backup/daily directory.
+2. Create a .tar.gz file of the site into wp-backups/daily directory.
-3. The weekly task copies the latest .sql file and .tar.gz file from the daily directory into the weekly directory.
+3. The weekly task copies the latest .sql file and .tar.gz file from the daily directory into the wp-backups/weekly directory.
 4. Keeps only the last five backups in daily and weekly folders.

 Setup